Top 10 best cars with sliding doors 2023

 An overhead unit provides rear passengers with airline-style air-conditioning and lighting, while sunblinds, tray tables and power sockets are also provided, but it can get a bit noisy on the move.
 Citroen axed the diesel engine options for the Spacetourer in January 2022 and left electric power as the sole option for the MPV, the clue being the ‘e’ in ‘e-Spacetourer’.
 With a 50kWh battery, it has an official range of up to 148 miles, which should be adequate for most drivers.
 It’s also capable of 100kW rapid charging speeds, which means you could recharge up to 80% in around 30 minutes at a public rapid charging station.

 Even the Shuttle has eight or nine seats, automatic wipers, air-conditioning, DAB radio and Bluetooth, covering all the essentials.
 A five-star Euro NCAP safety rating provides great peace of mind, too, especially with so many people on board.
-Meanwhile, engines include two 2.0-litre diesels with 138bhp or 178bhp, the latter of which is unnecessary unless you plan on towing a heavy trailer along with your passengers.
+Engine options are limited to a pair of 2.0-litre diesel engines with either 138bhp or 178bhp.

 Of the e-SpaceTourer, Verso and e-Traveller trio, the Peugeot arguably has the most conservative styling, with a simple grille flanked by swept-back headlights.
 Some neat alloy wheels and stylish colours ensure you won’t be mistaken for a delivery driver, though, as does plenty of tinted privacy glass.
 Otherwise, there’s the same choice of three body lengths, providing enough space for just about any family.